 - There's also his ancestor Jekyll Doofensmirtz in the episode "The Monster of Phineas-n-Ferbenstein", who after turning himself into a hulking monster went around pulling childish pranks.

 - In one episode he mentioned his mentor Mad Scientist whose dream was to...
 Set fire to the sun!!!
-Even Dr. Doofenshmirtz admits it a dumb plan.
+Even Dr. Doofenshmirtz admits it was a dumb plan.

 - Perhaps the most extreme instance came when Doofenshmirtz teamed up with Red Skull and other Marvel supervillains and had them do things like stepping on flowers and stealing coins from public fountains.
 The villains were not amused.